2021 Saint Helena Three Graces 1 Ounce Gold Proof

 The Saint Helena 2021 Three Graces collection offers William Wyon's elegant design in silver and gold proof with the One Ounce Gold Proof edition among the scarcest and heaviest available.

-One Ounces of Glorious Gold
+One Ounce of Glorious Gold

 There is no better way to appreciate an engraving like the Three Graces than in finest Gold Proof.
 The techniques used to produce proof coins ensure that the fine detail of this master-work is reproduced for you to enjoy.